clustering to partition the observations of the n-by-p data

 The k-means++ algorithm chooses seeds as follows, assuming the number of clusters is k.

 Select an observation uniformly at random from the data set, X. The chosen observation is the first centroid, and is denoted c1.

 Compute distances from each observation to c1.
-Denote the distance observation m is from cj .
+Denote the distance between cj and the observation m as .

 Select the next centroid, c2 at random from X with probability

 Compute the distances from each observation to each centroid, and assign each observation to its closest centroid.

 For m = 1,...,n and p = 1,...,j – 1, select centroid j at random from X with probability